-For example, during my last week as a faculty member, someone came to my door and said, "Excuse me, I'm looking for Professor Rockquemore.
+For example, when someone came to my door and said, "Excuse me, I'm looking for Professor Rockquemore.
 Do you know where she is?"
 Despite my name on the door and the fact that I was the only person sitting in the room, my visitor must have had a synaptic misfire that disallowed these two pieces of data to result in the common-sense conclusion that I am Professor Rockquemore.
-This happens frequently and most of the time I decide it's not worth pushing back.
-Typically, I pull back, smile, and say "I'm Professor Rockquemore, what do you need?"
+This happened frequently, and most of the time I decided it wasn't worth pushing back.
+Typically, I pulled back, smiled, and said, "I'm Professor Rockquemore, what do you need?"
 But not that day!
 I was tired, cranky, and just sick of having to explain myself to others.
 I decided I had nothing to lose and much to gain by pushing back.
 My first impulse was to throw my stapler at the person's head, but instead I breathed deeply, paused, and asked myself: What is the most effective way to push back?

 This was a simple two-minute exchange, but I'm sharing it to make the point that we can choose to push back or pull back on a case-by-case basis (as opposed to always pushing back or always pulling back as our default strategy).
-Secondly, there are a wide variety of possible responses to any conflict and each response has a different set of costs and benefits associated with it.
-Third, when we let off the steam in small increments, it doesn't build up or put us in danger of exploding.
-And finally, because I have memorized Rosenberg's mental framework, (when you _____, I feel ______, I need _____, and I want you to _____), I can quickly and easily express myself in a way that is honest, clear, professional, and opens the space for real communication and conflict resolution.
+There are a wide variety of possible responses to any conflict and each response has a different set of costs and benefits associated with it.
+When we let off the steam in small increments, it doesn't build up or put us in danger of exploding.
+And, because I have memorized Rosenberg's mental framework, (when you _____, I feel ______, I need _____, and I want you to _____), I can quickly and easily express myself in a way that is honest, clear, professional, and opens the space for real communication and conflict resolution.

 The Weekly Challenge

-This week I challenge each of you to do the following:
+This week I challenge you to do the following:

 We often hear the generic advice to "pick your battles."
-This week, I want to encourage each of us to fundamentally rethink the idea that we have to wait until conflicts reach the stage of "battle"!
+This week, I want to encourage you to fundamentally rethink the idea that we have to wait until conflicts reach the stage of "battle!"
 Instead, let's recognize that conflict is a normal outcome of people working together in an academic community.
 As a result, let’s begin to imagine ourselves as professionals who are comfortable, confident, and capable of resolving conflicts in our day-to-day lives.